 Many of the phone calls and texts from my closest friends are etched in my memory.
 I chose not to share my story on social media immediately.
 At the time, I did not want to be the next Facebook page.
 I did share the news with those closest to us.

-My treatment: My treatment consisted of an abdominal radical hysterectomy and lymph node removal.
+My treatment: My initial treatment consisted of an abdominal radical hysterectomy and lymph node removal.
 Thankfully, every lymph node was clear and the tissue removed had clear margins.

-What was most difficult for me: At the time of diagnosis, I was exclusively breastfeeding our 5 month old.
+What was most difficult for me: At the time of my initial diagnosis, I was exclusively breastfeeding our 5 month old.
 Despite the plans I made to pump during my hospital stay, my breastmilk dried up completely.
 I was unable to pump more than a few drops.
 The toll this treatment took on my body was far more than I imagined or prepared myself for.
 Cancer had taken my fertility and it was attempting to take part of my motherhood as well.

 What I did to help myself: Being surrounded by family and friends before, during, and after treatment helped me more than I could have ever helped myself.
 I was able to spend the majority of my recovery time at home.
 Because of this, my baby and I were able to work together to bring back my supply of breastmilk.